imstellar/Habitally/README.md

 ### Layout
 Now for the beginning of development, we will first create the layout using Jetpack Compose, this will also feature the Material Theme and it's typography, colours and elements.
 The app will contain well selected colours for each element but differ from the mock-up's design, I will however try to preserve as much of the mockup's text as possible because that will be needed.

-As noted before, the app will feature a modular approach as each section will be seperated into their own functions, this can be viewed in the main kotlin file [here](/app/src/main/java/com/assignment/habitally/MainActivity.kt).
+As noted before, the app will feature a modular approach as each section will be separated into their own functions, this can be viewed in the main kotlin file [here](/app/src/main/java/com/assignment/habitally/MainActivity.kt).

 ## Testing process